BrianHicks/brianthicks.com/content/post/introducing-elm-benchmark.md

 All the benchmarking functions take a name as their first argument.
 For a single benchmark this can look pretty silly, but you'll usually have a bunch of benchmarks and need to know which is which.

-To run this benchmark, we'll use `Benchmark.Runner.program`.
+To run this benchmark, we'll use [`Benchmark.Runner.program`](http://package.elm-lang.org/packages/BrianHicks/elm-benchmark/1.0.1/Benchmark-Runner#program).
-It takes any `Benchmark`, and will run it in the browser once compiled.
+It takes any `Benchmark` and runs it in the browser, once compiled.

 ```elm
 import Benchmark.Runner exposing (BenchmarkProgram, program)